marksmccann/froyo/README.md

 # Froyo

-Froyo is an extremely lightweight and capable framework for building user interfaces with plain-old vanilla JavaScript.
+Froyo is an extremely lightweight and capable framework for building UI components with plain-old vanilla JavaScript.

 This project contains the source code for the [`froyojs`](./packages/froyojs/) framework as well as other related packages.